 Heide Newton, DVM, DACVD

-Dr. Newton joined Dermatology for Animals in January 2012.
-In addition to working full-time at our Tucson practice, she currently serves on the ACVD Exam Committee and is a lecturer for the North American Veterinary Dermatology Forum's (NAVDF) Resident Education Forum for veterinary dermatology residents.
-She lectures periodically for local general practitioners, and her research and articles have been published in veterinary journals and as a co-authored book chapter.
+Dr. Newton practiced veterinary dermatology in southern California until she joined Dermatology for Animals in January of 2012.
+In addition to working full-time in the Tucson practice, she has served on the ACVD Exam Committee and lectured for the North American Veterinary Dermatology Forum (NAVDF) Resident Education Forum for veterinary dermatology residents.
+She also lectures periodically for local general practitioners, has published articles in veterinary journals and is an author of several veterinary dermatology textbook chapters.